OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 know Go, nor Swift, but I definitely am curious.
 On the other hand, I really do not want to use Python (besides the fact that I don't believe it can fit any of the objectives above).
 Next, I need a "systems programming language".
-This kind of rules out Java, but not quite as it is a very language that is very good when it comes to networking, and the portability is amazing.
+This kind of rules out Java, but not quite as it is a very good language when it comes to networking, and the portability is amazing.
 By 'portability', here I mean the ability to reuse essentially the same codebase for different operating systems, my targets being Linux, BSD, MacOS (mainly for development, but also because, in the Academia, a lot of people use Apple computers), and maybe, some day, Windows.
 This is definitely Java's strong point, and excludes *de facto* languages like Objective-C (which I know quite a bit), or C# (which I do not intend to know).
 Finally, efficiency is also an important criterion, although I could choose to implement the cryptographic primitives in a very performant